 With the Memorial Service scheduled within a few days, the family often lacks the time, focus, or emotional wherewithal to research and find an urn that aptly represents the style and spirit of their loved one.
 Sometimes they will simply accept the plastic or cardboard utilitarian box from the crematory as a temporary container for the cremated remains, with the intention of finding that perfect urn after the whirlwind of the funeral is over.
 Other families will choose quickly from a limited array of urns, because it's important to them to have the urn present during the service.
 Unfortunately, if this hastily chosen urn isn't one that makes them feel good long term, it will too often be relegated to the closet or the basement for storage.
 While avoiding the discomfort of living with an object that isn't particularly inspiring or befitting of their loved one's persona, this alternative can engender instead the guilt of putting it away.

 In my opinion, the purpose of a cremation urn is not only to act as a vessel for containing ashes.
-To me, the higher purpose of an urn is to truly reflect the unique persona of the loved one, so that it might evoke warm and special memories every time it is looked at.
+To me, the higher purpose of an urn is to truly reflect the unique persona of the loved one, so that it might evoke warm and special memories every time it is seen.
 This is especially true when the family has chosen to place the urn in a distinctive location within their home, where it is encountered often and becomes part of their everyday life.
 And it's similarly true when the urn has been placed in a glass-front columbarium niche at the cemetery, funeral home or church, because going to visit the urn's location is an act of deliberate meditation on, and communing with, the loved one.

 When we lose a loved one, our lives are literally upended.
-At a time when we are most distressed, we are faced with hundreds of decisions and tasks - cremation versus burial; arranging the funeral or life celebration; choosing who will deliver the eulogy; gathering all the required information for the necessary paperwork; communicating with family and friends; helping to coordinate travel intentions; and in the process, trying to cope with our own deeply felt grief.
+At a time when we are most distressed, we are faced with dozens of decisions and tasks - cremation versus burial; arranging the funeral or life celebration; choosing who will deliver the eulogy; gathering all the required information for the necessary paperwork; communicating with family and friends; helping to coordinate travel intentions; and in the process, trying to cope with our own deeply felt grief.
 We don't even know what will be expected or required of us until we're swept up into it.
 By the time we turn to finding a funeral urn, the urn choice is not necessarily what we would have made if we'd had the luxury of time or the benefit of emotional well-being.